Dr Emma Richardson

 Emma is a Lecturer in Language and Social Interaction in the Communication and Media department in the School of Social Science and Humanities.

 Emma completed her PhD here at Loughborough, in 2014.
-Supervised by Professors Elizabeth Stokoe and Charles Antaki, her thesis ‘The order of ordering: analysing customer-bartender service encounters in public bars’ was an ethnomethodological study examining how we accomplish service at the bar counter.
+Supervised by Professors Elizabeth Stokoe and Charles Antaki, her thesis ‘The order of ordering: analysing customer bartender service encounters in public bars’ was an ethnomethodological, conversation analytic (CA) study examining how we accomplish service at the bar counter.

-Since completing her PhD Emma held a number of post-doctoral positions working with a range of qualitative research methodologies in health care settings.
-This included posts at Liverpool University and then Manchester University participating in evaluations of the Care Quality Commission’s (‘new’, in 2015) inspection and rating regime of health and social care services in England.
-Then, she joined the Preserving Antibiotics Through Safe Stewardship (PASS) project at Leicester University working in partnership with colleagues at UCL and the Royal College of Art to understand the social factors contributing to antimicrobial resistance.
+Emma has also held a number of post-doctoral positions working with a range of qualitative research methodologies in health care settings.
+This included posts at Liverpool University and then Manchester University participating in evaluations of the Care Quality Commission’s inspection and rating regime of health and social care services in England.
+She also worked on the Preserving Antibiotics Through Safe Stewardship (PASS) project at Leicester University in partnership with colleagues at UCL and the Royal College of Art to understand the social factors contributing to antimicrobial resistance.

-Emma’s research interests centre on improving access to criminal justice for 'vulnerable' (as defined by law) victims and witnesses of crimes such as kidnap, domestic violence and sexual offence.
-She uses conversation analysis (CA) to examine how these crimes are reported and progressed.
-Her research is applied; working in partnership with police in England she contributes to the development of training and guidance materials and seeks to understand how they are enacted in practice.
+Emma’s research interests centre on improving access to criminal justice for 'vulnerable' and/or ‘intimidated’ (as defined by law) victims and witnesses of crimes such as kidnap, domestic violence and sexual offence.
+She uses conversation analysis (CA) to examine how these crimes are reported and progressed from the initial reporting through to the decisions made by (mock) juries.
+Her research is applied; working in partnership with police in England she contributes to the development of training and guidance materials and seeks to understand how these documents are enacted in practice.

 Emma is the Module Leader for Self and Identity.